evyak/nanobubbles/README.md

 python bubble.py <mass>
 ```

-This calculates equilibrium bubble with trapped &lt;mass> of substance.
-It stores information of searching in <mass>.csv file, and the information of equilibrium bubble in data.csv.
+This calculates equilibrium bubble with given trapped mass of substance.
+It stores information of searching algorithm in &lt;mass>.csv file, and the information of equilibrium bubble in data.csv.